isomerpages/moe-kranjipri/index.md

       image: /images/News and Events/N1.jpg
       alt: Image alt text
   - infopic:
-      title: EXCITE
-      description: Guided by our school vision of Learners, Gracious and Champions in Life, the EXCITE approach outlines how learning is designed, curated and enacted in KPS
-      button: Read more
-      url: /our-curriculum/EXCITE-Learning-Approach/
-      alt: Image alt text
-      image: /images/Homepage/experience.png
-  - infopic:
-      title: VOICES OF OUR ALUMNI
-      button: Read more
-      alt: Image alt text
-      image: /images/Homepage/S1.png
-      url: /Voices-of-our-alumni
-  - infopic:
       title: Applied Learning Programme (ALP)
       description: Rooted in our belief that “Every Kranjian Matters and Deserves the Best”, the ALP programme is specially designed to develop critical and